clockblocker/deutsch_mindmap/Worter/G/gewachsene.md

 [[gewachsenste]], [[gewachsenster]], [[gewachsenste]], [[gewachsenstes]], [[gewachsensten]], [[gewachsenstem]]
 '''

-Note: "Gewachsene" is the past participle used as an adjective, typically describing something that has grown naturally or developed organically over time.
+Note: "Gewachsene" is the past participle used as an adjective, typically describing something that has grown naturally or developed organically over time., [[Kauf]]